How to Integrate Synaptica with the Squirro Classifier#

 Profile: Project Administrator

-The integration works by connecting to Synaptica’s Graphite API v2, which provides access to concepts that are used for classification.
+This guide explains how project administrators can integrate Synaptica with Squirro Classifier to enable features such as Linked Categories.
+The integration allows Squirro to connect with the Synaptica Graphite API v2 to access taxonomies and controlled vocabularies, providing access to the concepts that are used for classification.
 Squirro Classifier categories that are linked to Synaptica concepts are called Linked Categories.
-These categories enable Entity Linking, by associating entities detected by the Classifier with Synaptica concepts.
+These categories enable Entity Linking, by associating entities detected by the classifier with the Synaptica concepts.

 Prerequisites#